 Wary of inauthentic bagelries your breakfast?
 Never fear; these guys are the real McCoy.
 If you fancy yourself a bagel with ‘the lot’ check out the flavour-packed Club, otherwise you can’t go wrong with NYC's classic cream cheese shmear.

 Run by local Hare Krishnas, Govinda’s is a vegetarian restaurant offering the most affordable and altruistic feeds in Brisbane.
-Their feast meal more than lives up to its name with jasmine rice, vegetable curry, dahl, vegetarian koftas, tomato chutney, pappadams and semolina pudding for afters.
+Their feast meal more than lives up to its name with jasmine rice, vegetable curry, vegetarian koftas and tomato chutney.
 A deadest steal at 12 clam.

 As the only place in Brisbane to find authentic Philly cheesesteaks, PJ's Steaks is the real MVP.
 They offer a couple of variations on the melty sub, as well as hoagies, hot dogs, onion rings, and some of the best fries going.